 Jessica Stanley was our main reception host.
 Her Job description within the company was to redirect calls and point people in to the right direction to the correct department; in other words 'the meet and greet' girl.
 Behind the scenes however, she was also the biggest gossip in the whole city of Seattle.

 "I need you to clear my Schedule for day.
 I have some personal matters to attend to."
 I almost groaned as I let my conscious win out.

 No doubt her fingers would already be twitching to reach for her cell…To spread the word that Mr Cullen was taking the day off.

-This would not be a big deal for the ordinary Layman…But seeing as I had been working for the company for six years and had never had a day off in all that time…this was big news.
+This would not be a big deal for the ordinary Layman…But seeing as I had been working Denali for the past six years and had never had a day off in all that time…was big news.